Umegatani Tōtarō I: Retirement from sumo and death

 Umegatani won 116 bouts and lost only 6 bouts in the top makuuchi division.
 He achieved a winning average of 95.1, the highest record among yokozuna, though could not surpass ōzeki Raiden.
 After his retirement, he served for a long time as a director in the Tokyo Sumo Association under the elder name of Ikazuchi.
 During his coaching career, he raised yokozuna Umegatani Tōtarō II, who later became his son-in-law.
 He helped to raise funds for the building of the first Ryōgoku Kokugikan stadium in 1909.
-It is said that when asked by a potential backer what he had in the way of collateral, simply showing his muscles was enough to clinch the deal.When Umegatani II retired during the June 1915 tournament, Umegatani I transmited his stable and his elder name to him.
+It is said that when asked by a potential backer what he had in the way of collateral, simply showing his muscles was enough to clinch the deal.
+When Umegatani II retired during the June 1915 tournament, Umegatani I transmitted his stable and his elder name to him.
 The Association however gave him the honorary title "Ōrai" (大雷, 'Great Thunderbolt') and treated him as an advisor.
 Umegatani lived until the age of eighty-three, making him the longest-lived yokozuna of all time.
 He outlived Umegatani Totaro II by nine months, and is one of very few yokozuna to have died of old age.
-He is burried in the Jisso-ji temple in Ōta, Tokyo.
+He is buried in the Jisso-ji temple in Ōta, Tokyo.